Rapa Nui Moai Saga: My Unexpected Way to Tahai

 Passing through the town, I discovered a street with an extremely long mural which depicted many scenes, including a mountain range and scenes of continental lands.
 Mainland Chile, perhaps.

-But past that, upon the grassy clifftops overlooking the open sea, I came upon art that felt more native.
+But past that, upon the grassy clifftops overlooking the open sea, I came upon art that seemed more native.
 Great big sculptures in iron-rich stone suggesting a warmth of embers, carved in a style unlike any I had previously seen.
-And it struck me: I was in Polynesia.
+And it struck me like a flash of light: I was in Polynesia.

 View this post on Instagram

-I wondered if 'energy' would be better translated to 'light'?
+English wasn’t the first language of the Rapa Nui nor the original sculptor.
+I wondered if ‘energy’ would be better translated as ‘light’?
 I could see how light or enlightenment would bring you to humility.
-Harmony - balance?
-My eye caught on the next line.
+Harmony – balance?
+My eye caught on the third line.

-Humility - submission? - is peace.
-Islam is salam.
-My distant Polynesian cousins are cousins in more than one way.
+Humility – submission? – is peace.
+In different words that they might not know: Islam is salam.
+I stood there for seconds that stretched to minutes, ruminating.
+My distant Polynesian cousins are cousins not just by race.

 Next to the Hitu Merahi sculptures was the burial ground of Easter Island.
 Vibrant and colourfully decorated, it drew me in with a kind of wistful melancholy.

 How old are these graves, I wondered.
-My eyes ran over the profusion of yellow flowers, and the artwork - hewn in stone and wood, woven from palm fronds.
+My eyes ran over the profusion of yellow flowers, and the artwork just as profuse – hewn in stone and wood, woven from palm fronds.
 Was it pre-Christian, or only after?

-They were strikingly familiar, the white and wooden crosses notwithstanding.
-It dawned on me.
-Malay graves look exactly the same.
-The same, in the way we insist on marking the dig with a line of stones, in the way that we feel compelled to plant things right on top of the grave.
+The graves felt strikingly familiar, and gradually it dawned on me.
+Malay graves look exactly the same, the white and wooden crosses notwithstanding.
+The same, in the way we insist on marking the dig with a line of stones, in the way that we feel compelled to plant shrubs right on top of the grave.
 In the need to place little vases of flowers or foliage.
 The same profusion of colour and mess, in its tussle between orderly rows and the chaos of personalisation.

 We are definitely cousins, the Malay and the Polynesian.
-The neat, uniform rows of understated markers on flat grass, the imposing ancestry headstones - these are not for us.
-Just wait for glazed tiles to come into fashion, you'll see!
+Your neat, uniform rows of understated markers on flat grass lawn, your imposing ancestor headstones – these are not for us.
+Just wait for glazed tiles to come into fashion, you’ll see!

 The furthest Polynesians

 I looked back to the sea, conscious suddenly of the distance to everything.
-Why, the nearest island was Tahiti - a long sail away.
-To this day, it is one of Rapa Nui's closest ties.
+Why, the nearest island was Tahiti, a long sail away.
+To this day, Tahiti is one of Rapa Nui’s closest ties.

 What was it like, to effectively have no fellows?
 I could not imagine, not having travellers and trade pass through your lands.
 Not having any neighbours close enough to casually visit, or to bicker with.
 I’m an introvert, and yet my archipelagic, crowded, Asian heritage betrayed me then.
 The wave of loneliness that swept over me brought tears to my eyes.